Inc44/dotfiles/COMMAND.md

 `mv path1 path2`: Move or rename by overwriting the file or directory at path1 to path2

+`nano file`: Open the file in the Nano text editor

+`nvidia-smi`: Display information about GPU utilization, temperature, memory usage, and more

 `ollama`: Local LLM model server

 Options: